reflectoring/reflectoring.github.io/_posts/2020-01-02-spring-boot-profiles.md

 If the system property is set, the environment variable `SPRING_PROFILES_ACTIVE` will be ignored.

-It's important to put the `-D...` before the `-jar...`, otherwise the system property won't have effect.
+It's important to put the `-D...` before the `-jar...`, otherwise the system property won't have an effect.

 ### Programmatically